How to Do Romanian Deadlift: Complete Form Guide

 Once your hips can't push back any further, the bar will likely be at your mid to upper shin.
 If you continue going lower, the extra range of motion will come from your lower back.

-Always remember to keep your back straight, and don’t let your spine round when you have weight in your hands.
-It’s a recipe for disaster!
+Always remember to keep your back straight, maintain a neutral spine, and don’t let your spine round when you have weight in your hands.

 Romanian Deadlift Alternative Exercises